libdebug/libdebug/README.md

 ```

 ## Memory Access
-`memory` is used to access the memory of the debugged program.
-You can use the `d.memory` property to read from and write to it.
+The debugger property `memory` is used to read and write a memory address or range in the virtual memory of the debugged program.
 We provide multiple elegant ways of accessing it, such as:

 ```python